unkindee/woon-landingpage/README.md

 All the shared styling can be found into /components/sharedStyle.js file

 ## Routes
-1. The app routing is done using [react-router-dom] (https://www.npmjs.com/package/react-router-dom)
+The app routing is done using [react-router-dom] (https://www.npmjs.com/package/react-router-dom)
   - you can see it in action by clicking the menu items (you will see the same shared header, footer but different bodies)

-### test
+### Translations
+   - in the i18n/config.js file updating the `showLanguages: true` flag will display the change language buttons, which, for test purposes, are currently placed near the logo